GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/01_introduction.md

 There are many implementations of the different versions of the Stochastic Simulation Algorithm, in the language of your choice: The R packages [GillespieSSA](https://CRAN.R-project.org/package=GillespieSSA) and [adaptivetau](https://CRAN.R-project.org/package=adaptivetau), the Python module [gillespie](https://github.com/sueskind/gillespie), the Julia module [BioSimulator.jl](https://alanderos91.github.io/BioSimulator.jl/stable/), and many (or at least a few) more.

+The sismonr packages uses under the hood the Julia module [BioSimulator.jl](https://alanderos91.github.io/BioSimulator.jl/stable/) to perform the stochastic simulations.
+You will learn a bit more about how sismonr links R and Julia in the next section.

 ---